 Of course, Dove isn’t the only company that does a good job of using a brand personality to connect with their customers.
 Companies like Red Bull, Hello Flo, Friskies, and Jaguar all maintain consistent branding messages that use personality as part of the equation.
 They reap the rewards of customer loyalty and engagement as a result.

-Developing a unique and consistent brand personality is a must for any company that wants to make the most of its existing customer base while also attracting new customers.
-If you take the time to really consider what you want to say to your customers – and what they want to hear from you – you can create the kind of brand personality that turns prospective customers into paying ones.
+Developing a unique and consistent brand personality is a must for any company that wants to make the most of its existing customer base.
+Take, for example this blog about creating unique sports logos that really stands out and shows consistent brand personality.
+If you take the time to really consider what you want to say to your customers.
+Considering what they want to hear from you, then you can create the kind of brand personality that turns prospective customers into paying ones.